svbygoibear/go-deps-with-glide/readme.md

 There is also a `glide.lock` file which ensures that a project is always using the same version for each dependency specified whenever you execute `glide install` on that project.
 The big advantage of this is that it allows you to commit your project **without** the vendor folder and its contents as the specific versions can be found again using Glide to install the dependencies as specified in the `glide.yaml` and `glide.lock` files.

+## Pros and Cons
+### Pros
+- Lets you define dependencies per project.
+- Looks at dependencies from a repository level instead of a package level, reducing complexity.
+- Allows you to keep track of dependencies via the `glide.lock` file and lets you specify dependencies via the `glide.yaml` file.

+### Cons
+- Does not make use of anything set in `$GOPATH` - only dependencies in your `vendor` folder.
+- When using `glide update github.com/labstack/echo` you can't specify which version number.
+- To specify version specific updates, you need there to be a release specific tag `glide update https://github.com/labstack/echo/releases/tag/v3.2.1` which not all projects have.

 ## Setting Up

 ### Get Go-ing